fedor-grigoryev/bi-2023-tcr-tils/README.md

 ![UMAP of clustering results](figs/umap_clustering.svg)
 ![Cell subtype marker expression](figs/clustering_markers.svg)

-Differentially expressed genes were found using wilcoxon test for each cell type vs all other cells
+Differentially expressed genes were found using wilcoxon test for each cell type vs all other cells.
+Compared to the original article, we obtained a bit fewer clusters, namely original publication clusterised CD4+ helpers deeper.
+Other results are comparable with original publication.

 ![Dotplot of cell markers, differentially expressed genes and T cell checkpoint associated genes](figs/dotplot.svg)